Optician negligence is the failure of an optician to provide you with a ‘reasonable standard of care’.

 If you do win your case and receive your compensation, you’ll pay your solicitor as a percentage of the money you receive.
 But you can rest assured that this will be a relatively small amount, so you’ll have the compensation you need for your recovery.

-The first step to making an optician negligence claim is to get in touch with us for free on 0800 234 6438.
-When you speak to us, we’ll ask you some questions about the treatment you received and the effect it’s had.
-We’ll then be able to let you know whether we think you have a case.
+The first step to making an optician negligence claim is to get in touch with a trained legal adviser for free on 0800 234 6438.
+When you speak to them, they’ll ask you some questions about the treatment you received and the effect it’s had.
+They’ll then be able to let you know whether they think you have a case.

-At this point, there’s no obligation to go any further, but if you do decide you’d like to go ahead, we can pass you on to one of our partner solicitors for a further free chat.
+At this point, there’s no obligation to go any further, but if you do decide you’d like to go ahead, the adviser can pass you on to one of their partner solicitors for a further free chat.

 When making your case, your solicitor will look to prove that your eye injury was caused by your optician – one of the ways they might do this is by gathering evidence of the treatment you received and comparing it with the actions of other opticians to see whether they would have done things differently.